Sept. 28, 2025 - Freedomain Radio - Stefan Molyneux

 But the second, so the real essence of the UPB conversation goes something like this.

-So, and you you could even use his favorite toys, his plushies, you know, Bob and Sally or whatever it is, right?
+So, and you could even use his favorite toys, his plushies, you know, Bob and Sally or whatever it is, right?

-Okay, so Bob says Sally has to do something just because Bob wants him to, but Sally doesn't want to do it.
+So, you could bring up his little plushies or his hand puppets or whatever, and say, Okay, so Bob says Sally has to do something just because Bob wants him to, but Sally doesn't want to do it.

-So who wins?
+So, who wins?

 Doesn't it cancel each other out?

-So if the rule is everyone has to do what everyone else wants, well, you want me to put the left sock on, I don't want to.
+So, if the rule is everyone has to do what everyone else wants, well, you want me to put the left sock on, I don't want to.

-So we cancel each other out.
+So, we cancel each other out.

-Therefore, it's not a I mean, there's a problem with the rule that everyone has to do what everyone else wants.
+I mean, there's a problem with the rule that everyone has to do what everyone else wants.

 Because if I want to read and you want to go to the park, then I have to want to take you to the park because I have to do what you want, but you also have to stay and watch me read because you have to do what I want.